About The Campaign

 Tens of thousands of people have been impacted by Metigoshe Ministries since it first opened in the 1930s.
 Now our facilities have reached or exceeded the capacity to serve participants well.
 Help us ensure we answer the challenge of ministering to all those seeking spiritual renewal through “Adventure Anchored in Christ.”

 The plan to grow the capacity to serve at Metigoshe Ministries includes multiple phases.
 Phase 1 includes replacing 15 cabins, an addition to Anna Manor and a new housing facility, all at Pelican Lake.
-Phase 2 includes substantially increasing the meeting capacity of The Christian Center.
-Phase 3, a challenge phase, will add up to 13 additional rooms to The Christian Center.
+Phase 2 includes substantially increasing the meeting capacity of The Christian Center, as well as adding six theme rooms, office space and a sauna.
 These improvements will ensure the ministry and serve many more generations into the future.

 Architectural Drawing Gallery